Midrags/SFF/README.md

 **CreamInstaller** – The DLC Unlockers feature in SteaMidra is inspired by and compatible with CreamInstaller.
 SteaMidra does not ship CreamInstaller; it provides its own implementation that follows similar behavior.

 Made by Midrag.
 Use SteaMidra at your own risk.

+Hey, we’re not responsible if you use this tool for nefarious purposes or break some Terms of Service.
+Remember, use it responsibly, or at least don’t tell us if you don’t.